 Bank exposures are assessed using the bank-rating model.
 The model considers both quantitative and qualitative factors such as capital levels and liquidity, asset quality, earnings, management and market sensitivity.
-The credit risk ratings derived are benchmarked against external credit risk ratings to ensure that the internal ratings are well-aligned and appropriately calibrated.

-Large corporate credits are assessed using internal rating models.
+Large corporate exposures are assessed using internal rating models.
 Factors considered in the risk assessment process include the counterparty's financial standing and qualitative factors such as industry risk, access to funding, market standing and management strength.